MicrosoftDocs/globalization/globalization/fonts-layout/multi-script-fonts.md

 ---
 title: Multi-script fonts
-description: Come fonts are created with support for multiple scripts (writing systems).
+description: Some fonts are created with support for more than one script (writing system).
 ---
 # Multi-script fonts